 - Environmental management planning for the current and future needs of the local district.

-Horowhenua District Council adopted its revised Local Governance Statement for 2014 – 2017 at the April 2014 Council meeting.
+Horowhenua District Council adopted its revised Local Governance Statement 2017 at the March 2017 Council meeting.
 The Local Governance Statement is a collection of information about the processes through which Council engages with residents of the Horowhenua District, as well as how Council makes decisions and how citizens can influence these processes.
 It also helps to support the purpose of local government by promoting local democracy by providing information on ways to influence local democratic processes.

 - functions, responsibilities, and activities of Council